JoinColony/colonyNetwork/docs/_Interface_IColony.md

 Executes a task update transaction `_data` which is approved and signed by two of its roles (e.g. manager and worker) using the detached signatures for these users.

-*Note: The Colony functions which require approval and the task roles to review these are set in `IColony.initialiseColony` at colony creation Upon successful execution the `taskChangeNonces` entry for the task is incremented*
+*Note: The Colony functions which require approval and the task roles to review these are set in `IColony.initialiseColony` at colony creation.
+Upon successful execution the `taskChangeNonces` entry for the task is incremented.*

 **Parameters**